inabajsk/kxreus/readme.txt

 Robot-model generation:
   No requirements of real robot connections.
-1) roseus semi2024.l
+1) roseus semi2024
-   automatically generate "kxrl2l2a6h2m" robot by (make-kxr-robot "kxrl2l2a6h2m")
-   This requires answers for installing several ros packages.
+2) (make-kxr-robot "kxrl2l6a6h2m" :generate t)
+    ;; when already models/kxrl2l6a6h2m.l exists, :generate key generates again.
+3) (make-kxr-robot "kxrkamakiri")
+    ;; when no models/kxrkamakiri.l, generates it.
+4) (make-kxr-robot "kxrkamakiri" :model nil)
+    ;; generates *robot* as an instance of kxr-robot model not models/kxrkamakiri.l ;; that is an instance of euscollada-robot model

-    ;; you can find the robot config of kxrl2l2a6h2m in a global variable ;; *kxr-body-config-alist* in rcb4robotconfig.l.
+    ;; you can find the robot config of kxr-robot models in a global variable ;; *kxr-body-config-alist* in rcb4robotconfig.l.
     ;; Each config has robot-name, model-param, servo-id and joint-name params.
     ;; You can specify a robot name in this alist to generate model.